Skip to content

 Your money helps us provide essential care and support to over 30,000 adults every year.

-We look after 3,200 miles of roads.
-We carry out more than 1,000 maintenance and improvement schemes annually.
-This financial year we’ve repaired 40,000 potholes – twice as many as the previous year.
+We look after 3,200 miles of roads, carrying out more than 1,000 maintenance and improvement schemes annually.
+Last year we resurfaced 1 million square miles of roads to help prevent potholes forming.

 Our services help people to make healthy choices and lifestyle changes, reducing their risk of long-term illness and helping them to live a long life well.